 Electric Vehicle Charger Incentive

-Phase Three of the Program, the Electric Vehicle Charger Incentive, is anticipated to launch in 2022.
+Phase Three of the Program, the Electric Vehicle Charger Incentive, launched in July 2022.

 Applicant Eligibility

 Applicants must meet the following requirements in order to be eligible to receive the Electric Vehicle Charger Incentive (“Charger Incentive”) offered by the Program.
 The eligibility requirements will be checked by the CSE.